What is Applied Behaviour Analysis (ABA)?

 Other programs based on the principles of ABA include Early Intensive Behavioural Intervention (EIBI), Douglass Developmental Disabilities Center Program and the Princeton Child Development Institute Program.

 Although interventions based on ABA can be time intensive, research has shown that this intensity is critical to their success.
-ABA in early childhood should involve more than 20 hours of intervention per week.
+ABA programs for young autistic children usually involve more than 20 hours of intervention per week.

 The costs of ABA-based interventions vary depending on how many hours per week programs involve, whether programs are one to one or group based, and how much supervision is involved.